Vein: Venous valves

 The valves also divide the column of blood into segments which helps move the blood unidirectionally to the heart.
 Their action is supported by the action of skeletal muscle pumps that contract and compress the veins.
 A skeletal muscle is confined in its fascia and contraction of the muscle which makes it wider results In compression on the vein that pushes the blood forward.
 Valves in the perforating veins close when a calf muscle contracts, to prevent backflow from the deep veins to the superficial.
 There are more valves in the lower leg, due to increased gravitational pull, with the number decreasing as the veins travel to the hip.
 There are no valves in the veins of the thorax or abdomen.

-Approximately 95% of the venous valves are in the small veins of less than 300 micrometres.

 There is a valve at the junction of the inferior vena cava (one of the great vessels) and the right atrium known as the valve of inferior vena cava also known as the eustachian valve.
+This valve is an embryological remnant and is insignificant in the adult.
+However, when persistent it can cause problems.